Total Ankle Replacement (Arthroplasty) Surgery: Risks & Recovery

-Joint replacement, or arthroplasty, has become more and more of a common option for people with medical problems involving their joints that cannot be resolved with non-surgical treatment.
-While total replacement of the hip and knee are more well-known, total ankle replacement is now a very viable treatment for people with severe osteoarthritis or rheumatoid arthritis of the ankle.
+Total ankle replacement or arthroplasty, has become a common option for people whose ankle joints cannot be resolved with non-surgical treatment.
+While total replacement of the hip and knee are more well-known arthroplasty surgeries, total ankle replacement is now a very viable treatment for people with severe osteoarthritis or rheumatoid arthritis of the ankle.
 At Seaview Orthopaedics, we’re among the top orthopedic surgery providers in New Jersey and among our specialties is total ankle replacement – contact us, schedule your initial appointment, or read below to learn more.

 What is Total Ankle Replacement?